SIHI LAC at Centro Internacional de Entrenamiento e Investigaciones Médicas (CIDEIM)

 Watch the session here.

 In addition, SIHI LAC and our allies, including the Honduras node and PAHO, have organized meetings to foster collaborative work and cross-learning.
 The latest meeting, sponsored by PAHO, was held in Washington D.C., where the three outstanding innovations of the PAHO-SIHI LAC 2023 Call for Proposals were awarded and central elements of social innovation in health were discussed.
-View the event report here
+View the event report here.

 SIH LAC PUBLICATION COLLECTION